BEICBIM/SeaBit/README.md

 See [Contribute.md](https://github.com/BEICBIM/SeaBit/blob/master/Contribute.md) for information about contributing to this project repository.

-Content for in the SeaBit repository is licensed as described in [License.md](https://github.com/BEICBIM/SeaBit/blob/master/License.md).
+Content in the SeaBit repository is licensed as described in [License.md](https://github.com/BEICBIM/SeaBit/blob/master/License.md).